Azure/ResourceModules/arm/Microsoft.Authorization/policyExemptions/readme.md

 }
 ```

 > `managementGroupId` is an optional parameter.
-If not provided, the target management group will be the one used at the time of the deployment trigger.
+If not provided, the deployment will use the management group defined in the current deployment scope (i.e. `managementGroup().name`).

 ### Parameter Usage: `subscriptionId`